ucl-respiratory/preinvasive/README.md

 This repository contains the code used in our publication "Deciphering the genomic, epigenomic and transcriptomic landscapes of pre-invasive lung cancer lesions".

-All R code used to analyse gene expression and microarray data is included.
+All R code used to analyse genomic, gene expression and methylation data is included.

-Genomic analysis uses freely available, well established tools available at https://github.com/cancerit, as described in the Methods section.

-## Data Downloads
+## Microarray Data

 This code downloads large volumes of data from NCBI GEO and the Cancer Genome Atlas (TCGA).
-It is best run on a cluster; downloads may take several hours.
+It is best run on a cluster; downloads may take several hours, and combining methylation data from these samples has high memory requirements.
 Data will be automatically cached as .RData files - contact us to request access to processed RData files.

 *** GEO Downloads will not work currently ***